wmglab-duke/ascent/docs/source/index.rst

 **Please check out the associated** `publication <https://doi.org/10.1371/journal.pcbi.1009285>`_ **in PLOS Computational Biology!**

-**Cite both the paper and the DOI for the release of the repository used for your work.
+**Cite both the ASCENT paper and the DOI for the release of the repository used for your work.
+If you use the neural recording feature, also cite the neural recording paper.
 We encourage you to clone the most recent commit of the repository.**

-* **Cite the paper:**
+* **Cite the ASCENT paper:**

-  .. details:: APA
+  .. tab:: APA
-     :open:

     **Musselman, E. D.**, **Cariello, J. E.**, Grill, W. M., & Pelot, N. A. (2021).
 ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A pipeline for sample-specific computational modeling of electrical stimulation of peripheral nerves.
-PLOS Computational Biology, 17(9), e1009285. https://doi.org/10.1371/journal.pcbi.1009285
+PLOS Computational Biology, 17(9), e1009285. https://doi.org/10.1371/journal.pcbi.1009285.

-  .. details:: MLA
+  .. tab:: MLA

     Musselman, Eric D., et al. "ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A Pipeline for Sample-Specific Computational Modeling of Electrical Stimulation of Peripheral Nerves."
 PLOS Computational Biology, vol. 17, no. 9, Sept.
 2021, p. e1009285.
 PLoS Journals, https://doi.org/10.1371/journal.pcbi.1009285.

-  .. details:: BibTeX
+  .. tab:: BibTeX

     .. code-block:: BibTeX